SkyForgerUK/Project_2_RPSSL/README.md

 - __W3C CSS Validator__
     - On the first try validator reported 1 errors:
-        - An incorrect padding-bottom value was used, as the line was not neccessary, error was fixerd by deleting it
+        - An incorrect padding-bottom value was used, as the line was not necessary, error was fixed by deleting it
 <details>
   <summary>CSS Error Message</summary>